s-zeid/site/legal/privacy-policy/index.md

   cases.

-* There is no automated decision making or profiling by me or (to my knowledge) Prgmr.com, Inc.  Google LLC and Automattic Inc. might do those things with the contents of your message or blog comment.
+* There is no automated decision making or profiling by me or (to my knowledge) Hetzner Online GmbH.
+Google LLC and Automattic Inc. might do those things with the contents of your message or blog comment.
 Automattic Inc. and Fight for the Future might do those things with the information they collect.
   Hurricane Electric LLC might do those things with your IP address and my domain name.

 * I use a strong password and other standard security measures to protect your info.
 Your info will be encrypted as it is sent from your device to